tichimura-pivotal/pio-eventserver/README.md

      -d '{ "voice_usage":58, "data_usage":26, "text_usage":300 }'
 ```

 This model is simplified for demonstration.
-For a real-world model, more aspects of a user account should be taken into consideration:

-  * account type: individual, business, or family
+For a real-world model more aspects of a user account might be taken into consideration, including: account type (individual, business, or family), frequency of roaming, international usage, device type (smart phone or feature phone), age of device, etc.
-  * how frequently do they roam
-  * do they roam internationally
-  * kind of device:  smart phone or feature phone
-  * age of device

-The training dataset is crucial to the  relevancy of predictions.
-Expirementation with your unique data is a must.

 See [usage details for this classification engine](http://predictionio.incubator.apache.org/templates/classification/quickstart/#6.-use-the-engine) in the PredictionIO docs.